Ipratropium nose spray is used to help stop a runny nose.

-Ipratropium nose spray is given to help stop a rhinorrhoea.
+Ipratropium nasal spray is given to help stop rhinorrhoea.
 Rhinorrhoea is a thin watery discharge of mucus from the nose.
 It is often described as a 'runny nose'.
-It may be caused by an allergy, or because of other reasons such as changes in atmosphere.
+It may be caused by an allergy, or because of other reasons such as changes in atmosphere or temperature.

 Ipratropium blocks the action of mucus-making glands in your nose, and this reduces the amount of discharge produced.